merely-useful/py-rse/index.md

 Unfortunately,
 GitHub's list does not include common licenses for data or written works like papers and reports.
-Those can be added in manually, but it's often hard to understand the interactions between multiple licenses on different kinds of material [@Alme2017].
+Those can be added in manually, but it's often hard to understand the interactions among multiple licenses on different kinds of material [@Alme2017].

 Just as the project's Code of Conduct is usually placed in a root-level file called `CONDUCT.md`,